kipu23/ping/README.md

 - in VS, create a new ASP.NET Core Web Application project with API template
   - Project name: *ms*
   - Location *\<location of the git repository>*
-  - Solution name: *ping-pong*
+  - Solution name: *ping*

-- I prefer to move the newly created *ms* directory and the *ping-pong.sln* file into a *src* folder, but this is optional.
+- I prefer to move the newly created *ms* directory and the *ping.sln* file into a *src* folder, but this is optional.

 - Check the latest version of the mongodb driver on the [NuGet Gallery: MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver/), and open the Package Manager Console window to install mongodb driver with the following command: *Install-Package MongoDB.Driver -Version {version}*